-As mentioned above, you won’t succeed and get happy if you focus on one thing more then on the other.
-Of cause, there will be times where you need to focus on building a career more then on traveling and vis versa, but in the long run, the effort you spend on both must be equal.
+As mentioned above, you won’t succeed and get happy if you focus on both things at the same time for a long time.
+There will be times where you need to focus on building a career more then on traveling and vis versa, but at the same time and in the long run, the effort you spend on both must be equal.
 Otherwise you’ll start missing something, which then makes you unhappy and dissatisfied.

 So, what I recommend you to do, to keep a balance is the following.